Customer Care Associates: Why Hiring More Won't Fix Support

 - FAQ pages

-- Helpdesk macros
+- Helpdesk macros and saved replies

 - Previous ticket responses